jaykantrprj/jaykantrprj.github.io/_posts/2023-02-11-python-http-server.md

 mermaid: true
 ---

-## HTML server using python | Hosting files using pyhton server
+## HTML server using python | Hosting files using python server

 > This tutorial will guide you to server your html content using python server.